JI4JUN/Leetcode-Every-Day/leetcode/backtracking/[22]GenerateParentheses/22 Generate Parentheses .md

 - The array `visited` is unnecessary.
 - Find out all the possible combinations is expensive.

-We can optimize this approach by building the combination one character at a time, ensuring at each step that the combination remains well-formed.
-A combination is well-formed if at any point, the number of `")"` doesn’t exceed the number of `"("` .
+An optimized approach is to build the combination one character at a time, ensuring at each step that the combination remains well-formed.

+We can draw a conclusion by observing the Space-State Tree that a combination is well-formed if at any point, the number of `")"` doesn’t exceed the number of `"("` .

 ### Recursive Backtracking

 **Implement a helper function** `backtrack(path)`**:**

 - If the length of `path` is equal to `2 * n` , it means we have used `n` pair of parentheses, so we append the combination to `result` .
+- The first choice can only be open brace `"("` .
 - If the number of open brace `"("` used is less than `n` , we can continue add `"("` to the `path` .
 - If the number of close brace `")"` used is less than the number of open brace `"("` , we will add `")"` to the `path` .